 Public and Family Programs

-Summer Science — These summer camp programs deliver fun, science-focused learning experiences.
-Clarkson’s Beacon Institute collaborates with school districts in the Hudson Valley to tailor programming led by water scientists, zoologists and ROW educators.
+Summer Programs — Summer camp programs deliver fun, science-focused learning experiences.
+Clarkson’s Beacon Institute collaborates with school districts in the Hudson Valley to tailor programming led by water scientists, zoologists and educators.

 Walk & Talks — These informative and engaging naturalist trail walks around Denning’s Point are led by regional experts.
 Private, tailored tours are provided for large groups by request.